Wrestling

 Wrestling is a martial art, combat sport, and form of entertainment that involves grappling with an opponent and striving to obtain a position of advantage through different throws or techniques, within a given ruleset.
 Wrestling involves different grappling-type techniques, such as clinch fighting, throws and takedowns, joint locks, pins, and other grappling holds.
 Many different wrestling techniques have been incorporated into martial arts, combat sports, and military systems.

 Wrestling comes in different forms, the most popular being professional wrestling, which is a form of athletic theatre.
-Other legitimate competitive forms include Greco-Roman, freestyle, judo, sambo, folkstyle, catch, shoot, luta livre, submission, sumo, pehlwani, shuai jiao, and more.
+Other legitimate competitive forms include Olympic wrestling styles (Greco-Roman and Freestyle), Folk wrestling styles, and Submission wrestling styles.
 Wrestling first appeared in the ancient Olympic Games as an event during the 18th Olympiad in 708 BC.
 There are a wide range of styles with varying rules, with both traditional historic and modern styles.
 The term "wrestling" in Modern English originated from the late Old English term wræstlunge.